bence-toth/yup-nope/README.md

 - `yeahRight`
 - `youMustBeKidding`

+## Testimonials

+> “Thank you for spearheading the effort to standardize the introduction of absurdist relativism into an otherwise chaotic landscape. ” – Christopher Likins

+> “This is what we didn’t need.
+Thanks again! ” – Cristian Florea

 ## Disclaimer

 Please don’t use this library.
-Or at least use it at your own risk of being frowned upon, ridiculed, or fired from your job.
-Consider yourself warned.
+Or at least use it at your own risk of (including but not limited to) being frowned upon, ridiculed, or fired from your job.

+You were warned.

 ## License